-7.8 COMPLIANCE WITH CEQA
+7.8 COMPLIANCE WITH CEOA

-A Draft Environmental Impact Report (Draft EIR) has been prepared by the City of Oakland in accordance with the California Environmental Quality Act (CEQA) and associated CEQA Guidelines to describe the potential environmental consequences of this Coliseum Area Specific Plan.
-The Draft EIR serves as an informational document for use by public agency decision makers and the public in their consideration of this Specific Plan.
-The Draft EIR will be made available for public review and comment.
-Written comments on the Draft EIR will be accepted, and oral comments on the Draft EIR may be offered at a special public hearing on the EIR.
-Following the public review and comment period, the City will prepare a Response to Comments document.
-The Draft EIR and its appendices, together with the Response to Comments document will constitute the EIR for the Specific Plan.
+An Environmental Impact Report (EIR) was prepared by the City of Oakland in accordance with the California Environmental Quality Act (CEQA) and associated CEQA Guidelines to describe the potential environmental consequences of this Coliseum Area Specific Plan.
+The EIR consists of two components: the Draft EIR serves as an informational document for use by public agency decision makers and the public in their consideration of this Specific Plan; and the Final EIR includes a Response to Comments received during the comment period, as well as revisions to specific sections of the Draft EIR.
+The Draft EIR and its appendices, together with the Final EIR constitutes the EIR for the Specific Plan.
+16